jainnidhi703/ol-processor/README.md

 # OpenLineage Event Processor
-A `backend` that listens to OpenLineage events and constructs lineage graph for respective Airflow DAGs.
+A `backend` that listens to OpenLineage events and constructs lineage graph for Airflow DAGs.

 ## Rollout Requirements